How to Choose a Cemetary for a Final Resting Place

 Side-by-side crypts are similar to companion crypts except that instead of the burial containers being stacked and sharing a marker in a single space, each person has their own individual burial spot (next to each other) and marker.

 Cemetery Rules and Regulations

 All cemeteries have their own specific rules and regulations, some more strict than others.
-Such rules and regulations may address anything like monitoring religious customs, the type and size of gravestone, gravesite visitations, burial site maintenance, and so much more.
-It is important to understand these rules and regulations before purchasing a plot to make sure the cemetery allows for aspects of a burial which are considered to be important by the departed and his/her friends and family.
+Such rules and regulations may address anything like monitoring religious customs, the type and size of the gravestone, gravesite visitations, burial site maintenance, and so much more.
+It is important to understand these rules and regulations before choosing a final resting place and purchasing a plot to make sure the cemetery allows for aspects of a burial that are considered to be important by the departed and his/her friends and family.